-This document describes the Network Service Interface Network Service Agent Discovery Document that provides syntax for describing metadata for Network Service Agents (NSA) within the Network Services Framework (NSF) in support of NSA self-description.
-When used in conjunction with the Network Service Interface Discovery Protocol, a solution is provided to address the key issues of peer NSA interface version discovery, feature discovery, control plane connectivity discovery, and managed network discovery.
-Information conveyed in this document allows an NSA to perform basic protocol bootstrapping with minimal configuration by discovering an NSA’s identity, enabling version negotiation and to determine protocol capabilities supported by that NSA.
+This document describes the Network Service Interface Network Service Agent Description Document that provides syntax for describing metadata for Network Service Agents (NSA) within the Network Services Framework (NSF) in support of NSA self-description.
+When used in conjunction with the protocol formally know as the NSA Discovery Service, a solution is provided to address the key issues of peer NSA interface version discovery, feature discovery, control plane connectivity discovery, and managed network discovery.
+Information conveyed in this document allows an NSA to perform basic protocol bootstrapping with minimal configuration by exposing an NSA’s identity, enabling version negotiation, and communicating protocol capabilities supported by that NSA.

 Contents